 Step 3: Writing Project

 If I were to guide my child through taking this exercise through the Writing Process I would encourage her to take some of the timeline events and achievements and write them in a biographical story format, detailing the important highlights of Babe Ruth’s life.
 After revising and editing, she would include this notebooking activity as her prewrite, and add it to her draft, and then to her final published piece.
-For the writing project, every step of the writing process gets turned in and evaluated.
+For the writing project, every step of the writing process gets turned in and evaluated using the rubric from the unit.

 Step 4: Evaluating Writing